ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Introduction

-Including a complete radiative transfer method is computationally much more demanding than the optically thin version of \citet{vanbaal2023modelling}.
+Including a complete radiative transfer method is computationally much more demanding than the optically thin version of \vBPI23.
 The photoexcitation rates alone might require upwards of 1~TB of data to store for a 3D grid with $\sim$100\,000 cells, depending on how many elements and excitation levels per ionization stage are used.
-Even on modern supercomputers, this is not possible to achieve on a single node.
+Even on modern supercomputers, this is \txtred{extremely challenging} to achieve on a single node\txtred{, and often unfeasible}.
 As such, for 3D NLTE radiative transfer \emph{domain decomposition} must be pursued, to divide out the computational domain over the compute nodes.
-While having been developed and used for fission reactor simulations \citep[see e.g.][]{alme2001domain,brunner2009efficient}, the code version we present in this paper represents, to our knowledge, the first time this has been implemented for a supernova radiative transfer code.
+While having been developed and used for fission reactor simulations \citep[see e.g.][]{alme2001domain,brunner2009efficient}\txtred{, and having been used in other astrophysical context several times \citep[see e.g.][]{hayek2010radiative,harries2019TORUS,micheldansac2020RASCAS}}, the code version we present in this paper represents, to our knowledge, the first time this has been implemented for a supernova radiative transfer code.

 Domain decomposition generally is used for Monte Carlo transport problems which become too large to fit the data for the entire computational grid in the memory of a single core or node \citep{alme2001domain}.
 Instead, it becomes necessary to break the total grid into smaller subdomains, which reduces how much memory is required to be stored on each node, but which does come with additional communication overhead.
-The exact form of separation into the subdomains can have strong impacts on the efficiency of the scheme \citep{alme2001domain,brunner2009efficient}.
-However, an important question is to what degree transfer occurs between the different subdomains, as high `leakage' rates can lead to large communication costs and non-locality in the computational time \citep{siegel2012analysis}.
+The exact form of separation into the subdomains can have strong impacts on the efficiency of the scheme \citep{alme2001domain,brunner2009efficient}. \txtred{An} important question is to what degree transfer occurs between the different subdomains, as high `leakage' rates can lead to large communication costs and non-locality in the computational time \citep{siegel2012analysis}.